Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The `resolution` has several forms, and we assign a different name to each.

 * `Fulfill(ObjectID)`: the Promise is "fulfilled" to a callable Object
-* `Forward(PromiseID)`: the Promise is now "forwarded": it has not settled to a specific object, but the original Promise is effectively replaced with some other Promise
-* `Data(CapData)`: the Promise is "fulfilled" to data, rather than a callable object.
+* `Data(CapData)`: the Promise is "fulfilled" to data, rather than to a callable object.
 It is an error to send messages to data.
 * `Reject(CapData)`: the Promise is "rejected" to data which we call the "error object".
 Sending a message to a Rejected Promise causes the result of that message to be Rejected too, known as "rejection contagion".

-.
-Any `result`
+* `Forward(PromiseID)`: the Promise is now "forwarded": it has not settled to a specific object, but the original Promise is effectively replaced with some other Promise.
-  promises in the queued messages should be rejected with the same `CapData` provided as `resolution`.
+  Any `result` promises in the queued messages should be rejected with the same `CapData` provided as `resolution`.

 As the `syscall.resolve()` is processed by the kernel, all slots in the `resolution` should be mapped just like the `Message` slots in